Know the Laws: North Carolina

 It depends.
 If you, your child(ren), the other parent, and anyone acting as parent have all moved to another state, you may be able to change the state where the custody case is being heard.
 If the judge finds that the child, the parents and anyone acting as the parent does not have significant contact with the original state, or if they are not presently living in the state, s/he will consider changing the state where the case is heard.
 For more information about modifying an order in a new state, see Changing a final order.

-Also, if you are a victim of domestic violence, North Carolina allows the judge to consider this in deciding if a particular state is no longer appropriate for the case.* You will have to ask the judge who is hearing the case to consider allowing the case to be heard in another state.
+Also, if you are a victim of domestic violence, North Carolina allows the judge to consider this factor in deciding if a particular state is no longer appropriate for the case.* You will have to ask the judge who is hearing the case to consider allowing the case to be heard in another state.
 This is often complicated, and as with all custody issues, we recommend that you talk to a lawyer about this.
 To find a lawyer, free or paid, go to our NC Finding a Lawyer page.

 * NCGS § 50A-207(b)(1)

-It depends on what your order states.
 The custody order may allow you to take your kids out of the state, prohibit you from taking the kids out of the state, or not address this issue.
 The judge may require that you post a bond (money) or other security conditioned upon the return of the child to the state.
 If either you or the other parent take a child out of the state with the intent of violating the custody order, either of you may be charged with a felony.*

 If your order says you cannot take the child out of state or doesn’t address it, you may have to return to court to get permission to leave the state with the child (depending on how long you plan to be outside of the state).
 We strongly suggest that you talk to a lawyer who can review your custody order and advise you on what steps you need to take.
 Go to NC Finding a Lawyer for free and paid legal referrals.